nwtnni/paxos/README.md

 # paxos

 [Paxos][1] is a fault-tolerant distributed consensus algorithm.
-It guarantees safety and liveness in asynchronous settings with less than `n / 2` crash failures, where `n` is the number of replicated servers.
+It guarantees safety and liveness in asynchronous settings with less than `n / 2` crash failures, where `n` is the number of processes.

+This library uses Paxos to implement a generic replicated state machine (also known as Multi-Paxos).
+Assuming all commands are executed deterministically, replicas that execute them in the same order will arrive at the same final state.
+Command logs and other data are serialized to disk as `*.paxos` files for failure recovery, and need to be deleted between fresh runs.

+## Overview

 This repository contains the following: